 As you ride along the Cape Cod Rail Trail in Harwich, you'll pass by Thacher Cranberries on Great Western Road.

 You can get here by car, too.
 Head to the area around 201 - 280 Great Western Road.
-Just be aware that there's very little, if any, safe parking alongside the road.
+Just be aware that there's very little safe parking alongside the road.

-Look for the harvest to start here in early October.
+*2024 Update: Watch for wet harvesting to start here in early October.

 Depot Road